tatoes/C-/README.md

 # C++
-Programs written in c++

-this consists of projects I have created all in c++.
+This consists of projects I have created all in c++.